Sunscreen 101: What SPF Means and the Different Types of Sunscreen Explained

-Sunscreen is one of the most important — if not the most important — skin-care product you’ll ever have in your arsenal.
-Choosing one with broad-spectrum protection and an SPF of at least 30 can help reduce the appearance of early skin aging caused by the sun’s harmful UV rays, as well as reduce the risk of skin cancer.
+Sunscreen is one of the most important — if not the most important — skin-care product in your arsenal.
+Choosing a sunscreen with broad-spectrum protection and an SPF of at least 30 can help reduce the appearance of premature skin aging caused by the sun’s harmful UV rays, as well as reduce the risk of skin cancer.
 Speaking of skin cancer, did you know that one in five Americans will develop skin cancer in their lifetime?
-With an incredibly high probability like that, why wouldn’t you apply (and reapply) sunscreen day in and day out?
-Just be sure to check the expiration date on the label — according to the Mayo Clinic, most sunscreens are formulated to perform for up to three years.
+With an incredibly high probability like that, why wouldn’t you apply (and reapply) sunscreen daily?
+To help you further understand the importance of applying sunscreen, we’re breaking down how UV rays work, what SPF actually means and more.

 UV Rays 101

-While warm sun rays may feel good on your skin, they’re actually doing way more harm than good — especially if you’re not wearing sunscreen.
-From wrinkles and sunspots to more serious consequences like skin cancer, the side effects of UV rays are nothing to joke about, which is why you should be wearing sunscreen.
-Every.
-Single.
-Day.
-Even on cloudy days, when the sun feels like it’s taking a break, it still has the potential to do major damage.
+While warm sun rays may feel good on your skin, they’re actually doing more harm than good — especially if you’re not wearing sunscreen.
+From wrinkles and sun spots to more serious issues like skin cancer, the side effects of UV rays are nothing to joke about, which is why you should be wearing sunscreen every single day, even when it’s cloudy outside.

 What Does SPF Mean?

-SPF — which stands for Sun Protection Factor — is based on time.
-That means that the SPF number you see on your sunscreen is a measure of how long your skin can be in direct sunlight without beginning to get red or getting a sunburn.
-Another important thing to know about SPF is that it measures UVB rays — the type that burn the skin — but the sun also emits UVA rays, which can be equally as dangerous.
-When it comes to protecting your skin, cover your bases and go with a broad-spectrum SPF-packed sunscreen like the Skinceuticals Physical Fusion UV Defense SPF 50 that will protect against both UVB and UVA rays.
+SPF, which stands for sun protection factor, is based on time.
+This means that the SPF number you see on your sunscreen bottle is a measure of how long your skin can be in direct sunlight without beginning to get red or getting a sunburn.
+Another important thing to know about SPF is that it measures UVB rays — the type of UV rays that burn the skin — but the sun also emits UVA rays, which can be equally as dangerous.
+When it comes to protecting your skin, cover your bases with a broad-spectrum sunscreen like the SkinCeuticals Physical Fusion UV Defense SPF 50.

 Sun protection comes in two main forms: physical and chemical.
 Physical sunscreen (also known as mineral sunscreen) contains active mineral ingredients like zinc oxide and/or titanium dioxide.
-These two ingredients offer broad-spectrum coverage against both UVA and UVB rays.
-Chemical sunscreen contains organic (carbon-based) active ingredients, such as octocrylene and avobenzone, which absorb UV light.
-For example, the La Roche-Posay Anthelios Zinc Oxide Sunscreen SPF 50 and the Coola Mineral Body Sunscreen Spray are both physical sunscreen formulas, while the TK TK are chemical versions.
+These two ingredients offer broad-spectrum coverage and work by blocking UV rays.
+Chemical sunscreen contains carbon-based active ingredients, such as octocrylene and avobenzone, which absorb UV light.

 Has your sunscreen bottle lasted you for years and years?
-There’s a good chance you’re not applying the recommended amount.
+There’s a good chance you’re not applying the recommended amount (not to mention your formula is likely expired).
 You’ll want to apply at least one ounce — enough to fill up a shot glass — to cover all exposed parts of the body.
-Reapply at least every two hours, especially if you plan to sweat excessively or go for a dip.
-If you anticipate a day spent at the beach or pool, it’s a good idea to reach for water-resistant sunscreen.
-Water-resistant means that the sunscreen is maintained for up to 40 or 80 minutes while swimming or sweating.
+Reapply at least every two hours, especially if you plan to sweat excessively or go for a swim.
+If you’re spending the day at the beach or pool, it’s a good idea to reach for water-resistant sunscreen.
+Water-resistant means that the sunscreen works for up to 40 or 80 minutes while swimming or sweating.

 Lotions: Lotions are great for use on larger areas of skin.
-They also tend to be thinner and less greasy compared to creams.
-Our go-to lotion is the La Roche-Posay Anthelios Melt in Sunscreen Milk.
+They also tend to be thinner and less greasy as compared to creams.
+Our go-to lotion is the La Roche-Posay Anthelios Melt in Sunscreen Milk SPF 60.

-Sticks: For the skin around your eyes, a sunscreen in stick-form like the CeraVe Sunscreen Stick SPF 50 can be useful.
+Sticks: To apply sunscreen around the contours of the face or for an on-the-go, mess-free application, a sunscreen in stick-form like the CeraVe Sunscreen Stick SPF 50 can be useful.

-Sprays: For hard-to-reach areas, a spray sunscreen can make application easier.
-A good way to ensure you’ve covered every spot is by applying sunscreen with a cream or lotion-based formula, and following up with a spray like the Coola Sport Continuous Spray SPF 30 as a backup.
+Sprays: For hard-to-reach areas, a spray-on sunscreen can make application easier.
+A good way to ensure you’ve covered every spot is by applying sunscreen with a cream or lotion-based formula and following up with a spray like the COOLA Organic Body Sunscreen Spray as a backup.